adirav02/Adir-Avraham-Blog/src/content/posts/the-legs-workout-you-will-feel-until-next-week.md

 ### Frequency

 Aim for **at least one dedicated leg workout every week** to maintain muscle strength and function.
-Ideally**, train your legs twice a week for faster progress and building sculpted legs**.
+Ideally, **train your legs twice a week for faster progress and building sculpted legs**.
 This allows for proper recovery and targeted training of different groups within your legs.

 ### Duration